 In California, Assembly Bill 32 ("AB 32"), created a statewide cap on greenhouse gas emissions and requires that the state return to 1990 emission levels by 2020.
-AB 32 also created a low carbon fuel standard which would require a 10% reduction in the carbon intensity of fuels by 2020.
-Although a California court determined that this standard is unconstitutional in January 2012, the California Air Resources Board has appealed the decision.
+AB 32 also created a low carbon fuel standard, which would require a 10% reduction in the carbon intensity of fuels by 2020.
+Although a California court determined that this standard is unconstitutional in January 2012, the California Air Resources Board ("CARB") has appealed the decision.
 On April 23, 2012, the U.S. 9th Circuit Court of Appeals stayed the lower court's preliminary injunction of CARB's enforcement of the standard pending the appeal and we cannot predict the outcome of the pending appeal.

-The U.S. Congress passed the Energy Independence and Security Act in December 2007, that created a second renewable fuels standard ("RFS2").
+In December 2007, the Energy Independence and Security Act was enacted into federal law, which created a second renewable fuels standard ("RFS2").
 This standard requires the total volume of renewable transportation fuels (including ethanol and advanced biofuels) sold or introduced in the U.S. to reach 15.2 billion gallons in 2012 and rise to 36 billion gallons by 2022.